-Many people view Mengku as a region that became famous due to Bingdao tea, but in fact, it was already a well-known tea distribution center in Yunnan Province since the 1920s.
-Later, the dominant tea company in Western Yunnan, “Yongchangxiang,” often used Mengku tea as the main ingredient for its compressed tea.
+Many people view Mengku as a tea region that became famous due to Bingdao tea, but in fact, it was already a well-known tea distribution center in Yunnan Province since the 1920s.
+Later, the dominant tea company in Western Yunnan, “Yongchangxiang,” often used Mengku tea as the main ingredient for its Compressed tea.

 At that time, the eastern half mountain of Mengku, with its convenient transportation, had a far greater reputation than the western half mountain.
 The article will introduce Bamunu and Zhengqitang, outstanding representatives of the eastern half mountain, which also gave birth to a unique type of tea in the history of tea cultivation – Tengtiao tea.